influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 See Entry below.

 ### Entry
-A new configuration entry consists of the TOML header to start with, `[[inputs.win_perf_counters.object]]`.
+A new configuration entry consists of the TOML header starting with, `[[inputs.win_perf_counters.object]]`.
 This must follow before other plugin configurations, beneath the main win_perf_counters entry, `[[inputs.win_perf_counters]]`.

-Following this are 3 required key/value pairs and the three optional parameters and their usage.
+Following this are 3 required key/value pairs and three optional parameters and their usage.

 #### ObjectName
 **Required**